-We'll assess potential traffic and transport effects of the proposals as part of our planning application process.
-Before we start work on the site, we'd submit a comprehensive Construction Traffic Management Plan to North East Derbyshire District Council.
+We'll assess the proposals' potential traffic and transport effects as part of our planning application process.
+Before we start construction on the site, we'll submit a comprehensive Construction Traffic Management Plan to Rotherham Metropolitan Borough Council.

 Communities play a vital role in the transition to cleaner sources of energy.
 We believe those that host energy infrastructure should benefit from doing so.